peaceiris/actions-gh-pages/README.md

 ## Getting started

-### ⭐️ Repository type - Project

-Add your workflow file `.github/workflows/gh-pages.yml` and push to the remote default branch branch.
+Add your workflow file `.github/workflows/gh-pages.yml` and push it to your remote default branch.

-An example workflow for Hugo.
+Here is an example workflow for Hugo.

 - [peaceiris/actions-hugo: GitHub Actions for Hugo](https://github.com/peaceiris/actions-hugo)